-Your safety reporting system needs to be convenient and accessible to every single employees and stakeholder.
+Your safety reporting system needs to be convenient and accessible to every single employee and stakeholder.
 It needs to be inclusive of different report types.
 These include near-miss reporting, incident reporting, accident reporting, harassment reporting, environmental reporting etc.

 The system should also be time-sensitive as it is best to quickly amend safety issues as quickly as possible to avoid incidents.
 Not dealing with reported issues timely can lead to claims of negligence by the company.

 Mobile reporting platforms are a good place to start!
-Your employees can file reports on any potential issues as soon as they spot them even without internet connection.
+Your employees can file reports on any potential issues as soon as they spot them even without an internet connection.
 The more you encourage this, the better your workplace safety culture will become.

 To prompt everybody to be responsible for workplace safety, your company needs to have a culture that celebrates responsibility.
 This culture needs to support the safety management processes and vice versa.